 1. Shoe Size

 One of the most important factors you should consider is the size.
 After all, who wants to run in shoes that are too large?
 Also, shoes that are undersized might cause more pain than the pain that you are experiencing from shin splints.
 Hence, you should take your time to know what shoe size exactly fits you.
 You should be careful about this factor since it can make things even worse for you.
+Even heavier runners will need to pick shoes for their specific needs.
+According to Lilly Harvey’s review on-site ShoeAdviser, the best running shoes for heavy men are those that can stand and hold heavy weight without breaking or wearing down easily.

 Your ultimate goal should be comfortability – since all you will want to have while running is a comfort.
 The comfortability of the shoes depends on several other factors.
 One is, of course, the size.
 When shoes are oversized, they will make the exercise stressful and will worsen your condition.
 Also, shoe comfortability will depend on the cushioning inside.
 If you are a long-distance runner, you will want shoes that are well-cushioned.